top of page

 Despite the complexity of their shapes, the bony and membranous labyrinths can be simplified as in the following diagram.

 The inner ear is supplied by the Superior Vestibular Nerve, the Inferior Vestibular Nerve and the Cochlear Nerve.
-All of these nerves travel from the inner ear towards the brain stem within the Internal Acoustic Meatus.
+All of these nerves travel from the inner ear towards the brain stem within the Internal Acoustic Meatus (IAM).
 Along with these in the IAM is the Facial Nerve and the vascular supply.

-The Right Membranous Labyrinth - Nerve supply
+The Membranous Labyrinth - Nerve supply

-In this diagram we visualise the inner ear.
-The cochlea is supplied by the cochlear nerve.
 The utricle, some of the saccule, the lateral semicircular canal and the superior semicircular canal are all supplied by the superior vestibular nerve.

 The posterior canal is supplied via the inferior vestibular nerve.
 This nerve also supplies part of the saccule.